ruby-concurrency/concurrent-ruby/doc/synchronization.md

 -   Method invocation does not have any special properties that includes object initialization.

-Implementation differences from the model:
+Current Implementation differences from the model:

 -   MRI: everything is volatile.
 -   JRuby: `Thread` and `Fiber` local variables are volatile.
 Instance variables are volatile on x86 and people may un/intentionally depend on the fact.
 -   Class variables require investigation.

+> TODO: updated with specific versions of the implementations.

 ### Source loading: